 Staff told us there was an open, no blame culture at the practice.
-They said the principal dentist encouraged them to raise any issues and felt confident they could do this.
-They knew who to raise any issues with and told us the principal dentist was approachable, would listen to their concerns and act appropriately.
-The principal dentist discussed concerns at staff meetings and it was clear the practice worked as a team and dealt with issues professionally.
+They said the operations manager encouraged them to raise any issues and felt confident they could do this.
+They knew who to raise any issues with and told us the operations manager and principal dentist were both very approachable, would listen to their concerns and act appropriately.
+They would discuss concerns at staff meetings and it was clear the practice worked as a team and dealt with issues professionally.

-The practice held regular informal meetings where staff could raise any concerns and discuss clinical and non-clinical updates.
+The practice held meetings where staff could raise any concerns and discuss clinical and non-clinical updates.
 Immediate discussions were arranged to share urgent information.